-Note Aliyun_SM4 and EC_SM2 types are used only in mainland China regions where managed hardware security modules (HSMs) are available.
+Note Aliyun_SM4 and EC_SM2 types are supported only for regions in mainland China where managed hardware security modules (HSMs) are used.

-- Hsm: Manage the CMK in an HSM, which is dedicated hardware that safeguards the CMK.
+- Hsm: The CMK is managed in an HSM, which is dedicated to safeguard the CMK.

 Description The description of the CMK.
 Rotation Period The interval of automatic rotation.
 Valid values:

-Note You can specify this parameter only if the Key Spec parameter is set to Aliyun_AES_256 or Aliyun_SM4.
+Note You can specify this parameter only when you set the Key Spec parameter to Aliyun_AES_256 or Aliyun_SM4.

 - 30 Days